Cheaper fuel and lower energy prices brought the rate of UK inflation to a record-equalling low in January, official figures show.

-The Consumer Prices Index, fell to 1.5% in May from 1.8% in April, according to the Office for National Statistics.
+Inflation as measured by the Consumer Prices Index dropped to 0.3% last month, from 0.5% in December according to the Office for National Statistics.

-The rate of Retail Prices Index (RPI) inflation, which is calculated differently, was down slightly from 2.5% to 2.4%.Understanding inflation:
+The rate of Retail Prices Index (RPI) inflation, which is calculated differently, also continued a downward trend, falling to 1.1%, down from 1.6%.

 - The annual rate of inflation shows how much higher or lower prices are compared with the same month a year earlier.
 It indicates changes to our cost of living